Amby Paliwoda

-Ambrozi "Amby" Paliwoda (December 20, 1909 – June 9, 1999) was an American animator.
+Ambrozi "Amby" Paliwoda (December 20, 1909 – June 9, 1999) was an American animator, character designer, and layout artist, best known for his extensive work with Walt Disney Animation Studios.
+He contributed to numerous classic films, including Snow White and the Seven Dwarfs (1937), Fantasia (1940), Cinderella (1950), and Sleeping Beauty (1959).

 Early life and education

 An American of Ukrainian descent, Paliwoda grew up in the Tremont neighborhood of Cleveland, Ohio.

 Paliwoda graduated with honors from the Cleveland Institute of Art.
 He contributed a painting, Out of the Past, the Present, Out of the Material, the Spiritual, to the Cleveland Public Library's Jefferson branch through the Works Progress Administration arts program.
 He spent the next year touring Europe on an art scholarship.

 Work with Disney Studios

 Paliwoda moved to Los Angeles in 1935.
 His first job there was painting nudes on the ceiling of a restaurant.
 He applied for a job at Disney in Hollywood.
 Although there was great competition for jobs at Disney, he was hired by Don Graham, who had taught at the Cleveland Institute of Art, because of his fine arts background.
 The studio had begun work on Snow White which needed more realism, and thus knowledge of bodies and movement, than earlier cartoons.
 He worked from 1935 to 1960 at Walt Disney Studios, first as an assistant animator and later as an animator.
 His first film work was on Snow White and the Seven Dwarves (1937).